Childrens Commissioner for England speaks out on children and young peoples mental health

 Summary prepared for Diocesan Synod April 2018- see attachment below.

 Getting help in a crisis see click here

 East Midlands Suicide Awareness Project:

 Offers half day awareness training http://www.ruralactionderbyshire.org.uk/ or search Eventbrite for ‘Suicide awareness seminar’.
 This project is located at Rural Action Derbyshire (formerly Derbyshire Rural Community Council).

 Mental Health First Aid

-Courses are run nationally and local availability is listed at the School of Formation website - external organisations tab.
+Courses are run nationally and local availability is listed on the Training pages - external organisations tab or search 'Eventbrite'.

 National Dementia Helpline: 0845 300 0336.
 On line support: Talking point www.alzheimers.org.uk/talkingpoint

 Alzheimers Society offer a course 'Dementia friends' which is recommended. contact 01332 208845 web: www.alzheimers.org.uk